samuelcarreira/webkit-input-range-fill-lower/README.md

     const myRanges = new WebkitInputRangeFillLower({selectors: ['your-custom-id', 'your-custom-id2'], angle: 90, gradient: 'rgba(238,174,202,1) 0%, rgba(198,180,216,1) 74%, rgba(148,187,233,1) 100%'});
   });
   ```
 4. (Optional) You can customize the input element on the page stylesheet.
-View the [index.html](index.html) source code to learn more
+View the `index.html` or the [sample page](https://samuelcarreira.github.io/webkit-input-range-fill-lower) source code to learn more

 ### WebkitInputRangeFillLower(options)